boris-yegorov-8/tispr.github.io/source/_posts/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar.markdown

 twitter-url: https://twitter.com/AndreyPitsko
 ---

-One day, our product owner requested the following: "*I want to make our application more exciting and visually attractive, by slightly chaging the design*".
+One day, our product owner requested the following: "*I want to make our application more exciting and visually attractive, by slightly changing the design*".

-Our task:"To create rounded corners over the UITabBar"
+Our task:"Create rounded corners over the UITabBar"
 ![goal in detail]({{ root_url }} /images/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar/goal2.png)

 Let's code